jundalisay/spblist/content/en/research/yang/lecture/section-08.md

 All we have to do is solve these equations.
 That, you may not be surprised to hear, is easier said than done.

-We can, however, try to see the e↵ect of the ✓ term.
+We can, however, try to see the effect of the ✓ term.

 Suppose that we find a physical, energy eigenstate — call it 0 (A) — that solves both (2.31), as well as the Schrödinger equation (2.32) with ✓ = 0.